briantbutton/plebgpio/README.md

 ### Current

 **plebgpio** is based on the V2 ioctl interface (aka [GPIO Character Device Userspace API](https://www.kernel.org/doc/html/latest/userspace-api/gpio/chardev.html)).&nbsp;
-This is hot off the presses and, God willing, will be with us for a very long time.&nbsp;
+This is the latest interface and, God willing, will be with us for a very long time.&nbsp;

 ### Easy and versatile